arifulportfolio/arifulportfolio.github.io/_pages/about.md

 title: "About Me"
 ---

 Hello!
 I’m Md.
-Ariful Islam, a graduate in Naval Architecture & Marine Engineering from the Faculty of Mechanical Engineering at Bangladesh University of Engineering and Technology (BUET), where I earned a CGPA of 3.68/4.00.
+Ariful Islam, a graduate in Naval Architecture & Marine Engineering from the Faculty of Mechanical Engineering at Bangladesh University of Engineering and Technology (BUET).

-My research interests include machine learning, computational fluid dynamics (CFD), heat transfer, renewable energy, and optimization.
-For my thesis, funded by the Research and Innovation Center for Science and Technology (RISE), I optimized offshore wind turbine placement using machine learning.
-I’ve also worked on data-driven ship design, automating hydrostatic parameter predictions with MATLAB and Maxsurf, and I’m currently simulating cross-fin heat sinks using ANSYS Fluent.
+My primary research interests lie in machine learning, computational fluid dynamics (CFD), heat transfer, renewable energy, and optimization.
+For my thesis, which was funded by the Research and Innovation Center for Science and Technology (RISE), I focused on optimizing the placement of offshore wind turbines using machine learning techniques.
+Additionally, I have worked on data-driven ship design, automating the prediction of hydrostatic parameters using MATLAB and Maxsurf.
+Currently, I am working on simulating cross-fin heat sinks to optimize heat transfer efficiency using ANSYS Fluent.

-I have a strong theoretical foundation in thermal-fluid sciences, with expertise in ANSYS Fluent, Abaqus CAE, Maxsurf, AutoCAD, Rhinoceros, MATLAB, Python, C++, and Fortran.
+I possess a solid foundation in thermal-fluid sciences and have hands-on expertise in tools such as ANSYS Fluent, Abaqus CAE, Maxsurf, AutoCAD, Rhinoceros, MATLAB, Python, C++, and Fortran.

-Outside of academics, I’m passionate about cricket and badminton, having captained teams to victory in both the University Hall Cricket Tournament and the Departmental Cricket Tournament.
-I also enjoy mobile photography, capturing candid moments, and experimenting with perspectives.
-In my free time, I watch talk shows on various global topics, which broaden my perspective and keep me inspired.
+Beyond my academic pursuits, I am an avid enthusiast of cricket and badminton.
+I’ve had the privilege of leading teams to victories as the captain in both the University Hall Cricket Tournament and the Departmental Cricket Tournament.
+Additionally, I have a passion for mobile photography, where I capture candid moments and explore new perspectives.
+In my downtime, I enjoy watching talk shows on a range of global topics, which broadens my understanding and provides fresh inspiration.

-These hobbies help me stay balanced and motivated, complementing my academic and professional pursuits.
+These activities not only keep me grounded but also complement my academic and professional journey, helping me maintain balance and stay motivated.